-Feb.
-12, 2012: Whitney Houston, who was a Grammy favorite in the '80s and '90s, died the day before the telecast.
-The producers revamped the show.
+1. Feb.
+12, 2012: Whitney Houston, a Grammy favorite in the '80s and '90s, died the day before the telecast.
+The producers scrambled to revamped the show.
 Host LL Cool J opened the show by offering a prayer.
 Jennifer Hudson sang Houston's signature song, "I Will Always Love You."

-Feb.
-8, 2009: Chris Brown and his then girlfriend Rihanna were both set to appear on the Grammys.
+2. Feb.
+8, 2009: Chris Brown and then-girlfriend Rihanna were both set to appear on the Grammys.
 At around 12:30 a.m. on the day of the telecast, Brown assaulted Rihanna.
 Obviously, neither could appear on the show.
-To fill the gap, Grammy producers added a last-minute performance of Al Green's classic "Let's Stay Together."
+To fill the gap, Grammy producers added a performance of Al Green's classic "Let's Stay Together."

-Feb.
+3. Feb.
 8, 2004: Justin Timberlake and Janet Jackson were set to appear separately on the Grammys: Timberlake to perform; Jackson to host a segment that paid tribute to Luther Vandross, who had suffered a stroke the previous spring.
-One week before the telecast, the two stars performed together at the Super Bowl.
-An infamous "wardrobe malfunction" created a media firestorm.
+One week before the telecast, the two stars performed together at the Super Bowl, where she suffered the "wardrobe malfunction" seen 'round the world.
 Timberlake kept his date with Grammy, but Jackson backed out (in part because of the sensitivity of the Vandross segment).
-Another fall-out: For the first time, CBS put the Grammys on a five-minute delay.
+Another fallout: For the first time, CBS put the Grammys on a five-minute delay.

 4. Feb.
 25, 1998: An attention-seeking extra with the words "Soy Bomb" painted on his chest started gyrating during Bob Dylan's performance of "Love Sick."
 Dylan, to his credit, kept on going with barely a sideways glimpse at the intruder.
 Unfortunately, far more people remember "Soy Bomb" than remember Dylan's subsequent Album of the Year victory for "Time Out Of Mind."